Karlson2k/libmicrohttpd/symbian/README.txt

+Note: plibc was removed from MHD after this was written, so most likely the following won't work anymore right now.
+As usual, patches are welcome...

 This directory contains a MHD_config.h that allows compilation on Symbian OS 9 with OpenC 1.6 (possibly earlier and later versions too) and plibc.
 It also contains a Scons-for-Symbian (http://code.google.com/p/scons-for-symbian/)